Skip to content

 PREVENTIVE MEASURES TO AVOID RELAPSES

-1. Get regular, moderately intense exercise: exercise (power walking, jogging, swimming, or cycling) at a recommended frequency of five 30- to 40-minute sessions per week
+1. Get regular, moderate exercise: exercise (power walking, jogging, swimming, or cycling) at a recommended frequency of five 30- to 40-minute sessions per week

-2. Eat a balanced diet, rich in fresh fruits and vegetables, fish and seafood, vegetable oils, and whole grains.
-These types of food offer high levels of essential fatty acids, antioxidants, vitamin B12, selenium, zinc, and iron, deficiencies of which increase the risk of depression.
+2. Eat a balanced diet rich in fresh fruits and vegetables, fish and seafood, vegetable oils, and whole grains.
+These types of food offer high levels of essential fatty acids, antioxidants, vitamin B12, selenium, zinc, and iron.
+Deficiencies of these vitamins and minerals may increase the risk of depression.

 [1] World Health Organization / October 2024/ https://www.who.int/news-room/fact-sheets/detail/depression